bufbuild/protobuf-es/docs/runtime_api.md

 ## Serializing messages

-All messages provide functions for serializing and parsing data between the binary and JSON formats.
+All messages provide methods for serializing and parsing data between the binary and JSON formats.

 For example, to serialize to and from the binary format: